iserpion/prometheus_qa_auto/README.md

 This project automates the following tests:
 - REST API tests using Python, Pytest, Requests, and Pydantic
 - GraphQL API tests using Python, Pytest, Requests, and sgqlc
-- Database query tests using Python, Pytest, and sqlite3
+- SQL database(SQLite) query tests using Python, Pytest, and sqlite3
+- NoSQL database(MongoDB) query tests using Python, Pytest, and PyMongo
 - Web UI tests using Python, Pytest, Selenium WebDriver, and Faker

 ## Getting Started